 I am associate professor at the Institute of Development Policy (IOB), University of Antwerp, Belgium, and associate researcher at Nitlapan-UCA (Universidad Centroamericana), Nicaragua.
-I hold a PhD in Development Studies (University of Antwerp), an Advanced Master in Environmental Sciences (University of Antwerp) and a Master in Business Engineering (University of Antwerp).
+I hold a PhD in Development Studies (University of Antwerp), and have an academic background in Environmental Sciences and in Economics.

 During the past fifteen years I have spent most of my time in Nicaragua, working as a doctoral and postdoctoral researcher on social-environmental change in rural contexts funded by the FWO (Flemish Scientific Research Foundation), and previously as the country representative for the Belgian NGO Broederlijk Delen.
-During these years I have worked closely with local (civil) organizations, such as the research and development institute Nitlapan-UCA, various farmer movements, and the environmental NGO Fundación del Río, as well as with several governmental organizations (e.g. Nicaraguan Ministry of Environment and Natural Resources (MARENA)), and academic institutions (e.g. Universidad Centroamericana (UCA)).
+During these years I have worked closely with several social organizations, such as the research and development institute Nitlapan-UCA, various grassroots farmer and environmental movements, as well as with several governmental organizations (e.g. Nicaraguan Ministry of Environment and Natural Resources), and academic institutions (e.g. Universidad Centroamericana (UCA)).

 At the IOB, I am teaching the following courses in the Advanced Master of Development Evaluation and Management and the Advanced Master of Globalization and Development:

 - Qualitative Development Monitoring & Evaluation